abinit/abinit/doc/mkdocs-tutorials/paral_moldyn.md

 velocities and the kinetic and the total energy.

-In addition, ABINIT should have generated a HIST.nc file, which contains the whole history of the molecular dynamics simulation : atomic positions, velocities, primitive translations, stress tensor, energies... at each time step.
+In addition, ABINIT should have generated a HIST.nc file, which contains the whole history of the molecular dynamics simulation: atomic positions, velocities, primitive translations, stress tensor, energies... at each time step.
 This file will be used to restart the calculation if you want to perform more time steps or to extract the necessary informations to make use of the